IBM-Cloud/docs/services/IoT/devices/device_mgmt/index.md

 Devices that can determine their location can choose to notify the {{site.data.keyword.iot_short_notm}} device management server about location changes.

-### Topic
+### Topic for an Update Location request that is triggered by a device:

-A device publishes this request to the following topic:
+A device publishes an Update Location request to the following topic:

 ```
 iotdevice-1/device/update/location
 ```

-The server responds to this request on the following topic:
+The server responds to an Update Location request on the following topic:

 ```
 iotdm-1/response